Create a Skill / Agent / Team Repository (/docs/create-skill-repo)

 5. Your listings appear in the Marketplace

-Common mistakes
+Common mistakes [#common-mistakes]

-• Using SKILL.md as a sales page instead of an instruction file
+* Using `SKILL.md` as a sales page instead of an instruction file

-• Publishing a paid Skill without README.md
+* Publishing a paid Skill without `README.md`

-• Putting Agents outside .buda/agents/
+* Putting Agents outside `agents/`

-• Putting Teams outside .buda/teams/
+* Putting Teams outside `teams/`

-• Assuming buyers can read the full Skill content before purchase
+* Assuming buyers can read the full Skill content before purchase

-Output checklist
+Output checklist [#output-checklist]

-• Repo structure follows Buda discovery rules
+* Repo structure follows Buda discovery rules

-• Each Skill has SKILL.md
+* Each Skill has `SKILL.md`

-• Commercial Skills also have README.md
+* Commercial Skills also have `README.md`

-• README.md is buyer-facing
+* `README.md` is buyer-facing

-• SKILL.md is instruction-facing
+* `SKILL.md` is instruction-facing

-• Private repo support is considered where IP protection matters
+* Private repo support is considered where IP protection matters